Prince: Syracuse, New York, 30 March 1985

 ‘Wendy & Lisa’: 30 Years Old Today

-To cut a long story short, he gives them the boot – in the nicest possible way.
+To cut a long story short, they are out.
 The Revolution is no more.

 Predictably, the suits are less than turned on by the more musicianly moments on the album, but the ladies are unapologetic, saying that they ‘wanted to show off all the colours in our crayon box’.